 Integrative Spine & Sports provides back pain treatment in Manhattan, NYC at our Upper West Side Spine and Sports Medicine Practice.

-Here we explain the most common symptoms associated with back pain and the back pain treatment methods our specialists use to get our patients on the road to recovery.
+Here, we describe the most frequently occurring symptoms associated with back pain and the treatment methods our specialists use to maximize outcomes for patients.

 Our approach to treating back pain

-We offer non-surgical options for the treatment of injuries and medical conditions affecting the back, with an integrative approach that may include:
+We offer nonsurgical options for the treatment of injuries and medical conditions affecting the back; our integrative approach may include:

 Back Pain Specialists